Drug Addiction Excuse for Filing Tax Return Late?

 Facts & Procedural History

-Mr. Jordan tried to stop taking the drug and was hospitalized and treated in rehab in 1999.
+The taxpayer tried to stop taking the drug and was hospitalized and treated in rehab in 1999.
 His finances were in disarray, he was disorganized, and he was experiencing some memory problems and his house was sold in foreclosure.

-The Unfiled Tax Returns
+The Unfiled Tax Returns & Penalties

-Mr. Jordan began to organize his receipts and information to give to his accountant in late 1999.
+He did not file Federal income tax returns for tax years 1997 through 2002.
+The taxpayer began to organize his receipts and information to give to his accountant in late 1999.
 His goal was to file all late returns at one time.
 It took several years.

-In July of 2004, Mr. Jordan filed his 1997-2002 income tax returns.
+In July of 2004, the taxpayer filed his 1997-2002 income tax returns.
 The IRS responded by imposing late filing penalties.
+The taxpayer asked the court to review the penalties that were imposed.
+Specifically, Mr. Jordan asked the court to decide whether his failure to file timely was due to reasonable cause.

 Reasonable Cause to Avoid Penalties

 Reasonable cause and good faith can be a defense for late filing penalties.
 To qualify, a taxpayer must show that he or she exercised ordinary business care and prudence but was nevertheless unable to file the return within the prescribed time.
+This comes from the leading case, United States v.
+Boyle, 469 U.S. 241 (1985).

 The court evaluated the prior court cases that address reasonable cause.
 It focused on the cases that hold that a taxpayer does not have reasonable cause for his or her failure to timely file a return where the taxpayer’s illness does not prevent the taxpayer from filing his or her return.

-The court reasoned that:
+The court noted that:

 Although petitioner testified he experienced some memory problems, petitioner was able to continue his life insurance business during the years at issue.
 In fact, petitioner’s gross receipts for 1999 and 2000 were the two highest totals for all years from 1997 through 2002.
 Selective incapacity only with respect to income tax returns is not sufficient to prove reasonable cause.
 Wright v.
 Commissioner, supra.
 We find petitioner’s illnesses did not incapacitate him so severely that he was unable to conduct his business affairs during the years at issue.
 We find, therefore, that petitioner’s illnesses also did not render him unable to timely file his returns for the years at issue.